Water–gas shift reaction

 The water gas shift reaction was discovered by Italian physicist Felice Fontana in 1780.
 It was not until much later that the industrial value of this reaction was realized.
 Before the early 20th century, hydrogen was obtained by reacting steam under high pressure with iron to produce iron oxide and hydrogen.
 With the development of industrial processes that required hydrogen, such as the Haber–Bosch ammonia synthesis, a less expensive and more efficient method of hydrogen production was needed.
-As a resolution to this problem, the WGSR was combined with the gasification of coal to produce a pure hydrogen product.
-As the idea of hydrogen economy gains popularity, the focus on hydrogen as a replacement fuel source for hydrocarbons is increasing.
+As a resolution to this problem, the WGSR was combined with the gasification of coal to produce hydrogen.

 Applications

 The WGSR is a highly valuable industrial reaction that is used in the manufacture of ammonia, hydrocarbons, methanol, and hydrogen.
 Its most important application is in conjunction with the conversion of carbon monoxide from steam reforming of methane or other hydrocarbons in the production of hydrogen.
 In the Fischer–Tropsch process, the WGSR is one of the most important reactions used to balance the H2/CO ratio.
 It provides a source of hydrogen at the expense of carbon monoxide, which is important for the production of high purity hydrogen for use in ammonia synthesis.

 The water–gas shift reaction may be an undesired side reaction in processes involving water and carbon monoxide, e.g. the rhodium-based Monsanto process.
 The iridium-based Cativa process uses less water, which suppresses this reaction.